VarchasvH/AppDeployment_GCP/README.md

-# Deploy an Application to GKE (Google Kubernetes Engine) using Docker
+# Deploy an Application to GKE (Google Kubernetes Engine)

 ## Tech Stack